The-EleetCoder/100xDevs-FullStack-Cohort/week_03/week_3.1/README.md

 req.query and req.headers don't require middleware because they represent the query parameters and headers of the incoming request, respectively.
 Express automatically parses them. req.body requires middleware like express.json() to parse the request body, especially when the body contains JSON data.
 Other middleware, like express.urlencoded(), is used for parsing form data in the request body.
 Middleware helps in processing the request at different stages and is essential for tasks like parsing, logging, authentication, and more in a modular and organized way.

+## 3 Ways of Sending Inputs to a Response:
+### 1. Query Parameter:
+What it is: Like giving specific instructions in the web address.
+Example: In www.example.com/search?topic=animals, the query parameter is topic with the value animals.
+Use Case: Good for simple stuff you want everyone to see, like search terms in a URL.
+### 2. Body:
+What it is: Imagine it as the hidden part of a request, carrying more detailed information.
+Example: When you fill out a form on a website, the details you enter (name, email) go in the body of the request.
+Use Case: Great for sending lots of information, especially when you're submitting something like a form.
+### 3. Headers:
+What it is: Extra information attached to the request, kind of like details about a letter.
+Example: Headers could include things like your identity or the type of data you're sending.
+Use Case: Perfect for passing along special information that doesn't fit neatly in the URL or body, like who you are or how to handle the data.

+Bottom Line:
+Query Parameters: Simple instructions visible in the web address.
+Body: Hidden part of the request for more detailed info, great for forms.
+Headers: Extra details about the request, useful for special information.